 5 Minute Whipped Cream Recipe

 One of the things I love about keeping heavy cream on hand in the fridge is for its diverse cooking capabilities.
-You can use heavy cream for dinner dishes like soups and pastas, beverages like lattes, milkshakes and smoothies, to make sauces, biscuits, sour cream, butter, ice cream, whip cream, chocolate ganaches, buttercream, other types of frosting, creme brûlée, eggs, and so on.
+You can use heavy cream for dinner dishes like soups and pastas, beverages like lattes, milkshakes and smoothies, to make sauces, biscuits, sour cream, butter, ice cream, chocolate ganaches, buttercream, other types of frosting, creme brûlée, eggs, and so on.

 Every once in a while, I like to add whipped cream to a vanilla latte for a special treat.
 I’m pretty sure my friend, Taylor, would agree except she would add it to a white chocolate or caramel mocha and drizzle it with some caramel sauce.
 Honestly, I don’t think you can go wrong either way.

 When making lattes and milkshakes, I use a piping bag and a Wilton 2D or 1M tip to make the coffee shop/bakery-style topping.
 Really, any open or closed-star tip will give you that aesthetically pleasing swirl design.
 With a small piece of milk chocolate and an zester or vegetable peeler, I gently shave a little bit of chocolate on top of the beverage of choice.

 For school lunches, I make a big batch of whipped cream and fill up little, individual-sized plastic containers with it.
 I simply place them in the bottom drawer of my freezer and pull them out whenever I want to pack them as a dip with fresh fruit for school lunches or for a healthy snack.

 Cold cream whips better.
 When making whipped cream for a recipe such as desserts or beverages, place the metal bowl and the carton of heavy cream in the freezer for about 15 minutes to make sure it is chilled.